SmallImprovements/react-with-animation/README.md

 # react-with-animation

-A higher-order-component (HOC) to manage short-lived CSS animations in React
+A Component and a Higher-Order-Component (HOC) to manage short-lived CSS animations in React

 Working example: [here](https://lucastobrazil.github.io/react-with-animation-example/) or take a quick squiz at the code example further down the readme.